Training Center & Apprenticeship Information

 Before you apply to be an Apprentice Ironworker, there are some things you need to know.

-- All Apprentices must have a reliable means of transportation to and from every class and/or job site.
+- All Apprentices must have a reliable means of transportation to and from every class and/or job assignment.

 - Apprentices must be able to lift 75 lbs. of tools in all shapes in sizes, from the ground to over the head.

 - Regular drug testing will be required through the Ironworker Management Progressive Action Cooperative Trust (IMPACT).

 - Apprentices will be offered work assignments such as structural, reinforcing, ornamental, heavy maintenance or other ironworking projects.
-Apprentices must be willing to accept all kinds of assignments.
+Apprentices must be willing to accept all work assignments.